boo1ean/knex-dal/README.md

 		remove: ['id'],
 	},

-	// Method-specific default attributes
+	// (optional) Method-specific default attributes to extend input object
 	defaults: {
 		create: { created_at: 'now' },
 		update: { updated_at: 'now' },
 	},

-	// Soft deletes column should by type of date / timestamp
+	// (optional) Soft deletes column
-	// removed_at = null,     - object exists
+	// removed_at = null,     - record exists
-	// removed_at = not null, - object removed
+	// removed_at = not null, - record removed
-	// By specifying softDeleteColumn will force remove method to set it's value to "now"
+	// If softDeleteColumn is set then remove method will make soft deletes instead of hard ones
-	// And query / find methods to check for "removed_at is not null"
+	// And query / find methods will check for "removed_at is not null"
 	softDeleteColumn: 'removed_at',

 	// (optional) Object with additional methods
-	methods: { findLast: function () { ... } }
+	methods: { findLast: function findLast () { ... } }
 }
 ```

-## API
+## Embeded methods

 ### create (Object data)